 The brands that win in CPG are not those with the most inventory, but those with the right inventory, moving at the fastest velocity.
 By quantifying the true cost of inventory, you transform it from a vague, misunderstood liability into a measurable, manageable variable.

 Inventory is not just a line item on the balance sheet; it is the physical embodiment of your business model.
 Managing its true cost is the definitive act of financial discipline in CPG.
+Focusing on essential practices and sustainable strategies, rather than relying on short term fixes, ensures your brand achieves long-term success and resilience.
 It is the difference between a brand that scales profitably and one that scales itself into oblivion.

 Q1: What is a “good” or target inventory carrying cost percentage for a CPG brand?